-Policy CD-1.12 Maintain Unobstructed Views of the Ocean: Require new development north of Pudding Creek to leave unblocked views to the ocean from Highway One.
+Policy CD-1.12 Maintain Unobstructed Views of the Ocean: Require new development north of Pudding Creek to leave unblocked views (30% of the parcel) to the ocean from Highway One.
+View Blocking Development is defined as permanent structures that are more than 3.5 feet in height.

-Policy CD-1.13: Protect east-west public views to the Ocean: Development located west of the terminus of a public east-west street shall be sited and designed to preserve/protect public views to the ocean.
+Policy CD-1.13: Protect east-west public views to the Ocean: No view blocking development is permitted due west of the terminus of a public east-west street on the Mill Site as illustrated in